zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/WebHDFS.md

 #### Token Properties

-JavaScript syntax is used to define `tokenProperties` so that it can be referred in both `Token` and `Tokens` JSON schemas.
+JavaScript syntax is used to define `tokenProperties` so that it can be referred in `Token` JSON schema.

 ```json
 var tokenProperties =